-Case Lewis, P.Geo. is a Qualified Person within the meaning of National Instrument 43-101 Standards of Disclosure for Mineral Projects and has reviewed and approved the scientific and technical content in this MD&A.
+Case Lewis, P.Geo. is the Company's designated Qualified Person within the meaning of National Instrument 43-101 Standards of Disclosure for Mineral Projects and has reviewed and approved the scientific and technical content reproduced in this MD&A.